zhangyoujian/ANN/README.md

 # ANN
-neuralnetWork for regression by C++ language
+neural netWork for regression implement by C++ language